Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

 \subsection{Experimental Settings}

 To comprehensively evaluate the proposed multifacet complementarity learning framework, we respectively conduct the experiments on benchmark datasets with bi-view and more than two views.
 Four widely-used metrics, i.e., clustering accuracy (ACC), normalized mutual information (NMI), Adjusted Rand Index (ARI), and purity (PUR), are adopted to evaluate the effectiveness of clustering.
-We implement our methods (including MCMVC-M(I) and MCMVC++) in PyTorch 1.6.0 and carry all experiments on a standard Ubuntu-16.04 OS with an NVIDIA 2080Ti GPU.
+We implement our methods (including MCMVC-M(I) and MCMVC+) in PyTorch 1.6.0 and carry all experiments on a standard Ubuntu-16.04 OS with an NVIDIA 2080Ti GPU.
+Our codes\footnote{ \url{https://github.com/hannaiiyanggit/MCMVC}} have been released for reference and further validation.
 Next, we detail the experimental settings about these two types of experiments.